Date published: 2023-06-02

 Plus, Remote Manage provides families with the unprecedented ability to remotely manage ALL aspects of the mobile phone through a simple app or online portal.

-It also has an optional alternative service that answers emergency calls if someone with dementia frequently makes unwanted 911 calls.
+It also has an optional service that answers emergency calls if someone with dementia frequently makes unwanted 911 calls.

 9 fun, specially-designed puzzles and activities